 - Top Tip: Spend a couple of hours people-watching at the famous Fauno Bar.

-Despite the town not being home to any beaches, there is still the opportunity to take a dip in the glistening Italian waters of the Tyrrhenian Sea.
+Despite the town not being home to any beaches, there is still the opportunity to dip in the Tyrrhenian Sea’s glistening Italian waters.
 If you walk along the town’s waterfront, you will find a selection of jetties with beach bars to enjoy.

 If you plan to visit one of the beach clubs in peak summer, arriving early or making a reservation the day before would be a good idea.
 This is especially important on weekends when the locals from Napoli head down to enjoy their days off work.